Prohibition of Discrimination or Harassment of Students on the Basis of Disability

 Disability Discrimination/Harassment Complaint Procedures

-- The student shall make the complaint to the ADA Coordinator:
+- The student shall make the complaint to the Director, Compliance Office:

-Complaints must be brought within 180 calendar days of the last incident of discrimination or harassment.
-A complaint may be submitted to the ADA Coordinator in writing or verbally, and should include dates, times, places, witnesses, and specifics of what was said and done.
+Written complaints must be brought within 180 calendar days of the last incident of discrimination or harassment.
+A complaint may be submitted to the Director, Compliance Office, in writing, and should include dates, times, places, witnesses, and specifics of what was said and done.
 The complaint may also include proposed resolutions acceptable to the student.

-- All complaints will be promptly addressed.
-Based upon an initial assessment of the allegations by the ADA Coordinator and the appropriate Dean, pre-investigation measures may be temporarily taken to insure the safety and peace of mind of the student.
+- All complaints will be promptly reviewed and responded to in accordance with the procedures outlined in this policy.
+Based upon an initial assessment of the allegations by the Director, Compliance Office, and the appropriate supervisor or Dean, when applicable, pre-investigation measures may be temporarily taken to ensure the safety and peace of mind of the student.
 Such measures may include, without limitation, placing the person against whom the complaint was made on paid administrative leave pending the outcome of the investigation or separating the student and the person against whom the complaint has been made.
 All complaints will be confidential to the extent permitted by law, and will be revealed only on a “need to know” basis (i.e. access to the information is necessary to the investigation and/or the safety of the accused and the accuser or required by law).

-- The investigator will review the written material submitted by the student and meet with the student in a private area to discuss the complaint as soon as possible but not later than ten (10) College business3 days after the complaint has been received.
+- Upon assignment of an investigator by the Director, Compliance Office, the investigator will review the written material submitted by the student and meet with the student in a private area to discuss the complaint as soon as possible but not later than ten (10) College business3 days after the complaint has been received.
 The investigator will also meet with any witnesses and secure a witness statement from each witness.
-The investigator may consult with the appropriate Dean to identify alternative methods for resolving the complaint.
+The investigator may consult with the appropriate supervisor or Dean to identify alternative methods for resolving the complaint.

 - The investigator will meet with all persons with information relevant to the complaint.
 If the complaint is filed against an individual, the person(s) against whom the complaint was filed should be given at least three (3) College business days to review the complaint and any relevant supporting documents and to prepare a written response to the complaint prior to meeting with the investigator.
 At the meeting, the investigator should provide the person against whom the complaint was filed an opportunity to respond verbally to the complaint.
 The person(s) may also respond to the complaint in writing, and may identify additional witnesses the investigator should interview.
 The investigator will determine from this meeting whether additional witness interviews are warranted and if any additional information needs to be gathered or considered.

-- After meeting with the person(s) against whom the complaint was filed, if any, gathering any additional information or witness statements, and concluding the investigation, the investigator will make a recommendation, in writing, to the ADA Coordinator and the appropriate Dean.
+- After meeting with the person(s) against whom the complaint was filed, if any, gathering any additional information or witness statements, and concluding the investigation, the investigator will make a recommendation, in writing, to the Director, Compliance Office, and the appropriate supervisor or Dean.
 The recommendation will set forth the following: complaint, persons interviewed, documents reviewed, findings, conclusions, and recommendations.
 The investigation of the complaint should be concluded within sixty (60) College business days of the receipt of the complaint.

 - If additional time is needed, the investigator shall notify the complainant and respondent.
 In any event, the investigation is considered “open” until the written final action document is issued.

-- The Dean, in consultation with the ADA Coordinator, will determine the final action to be taken in response to the complaint.
-The ADA Coordinator will notify both the complainant and the respondent of the outcome of the investigation, consistent with FERPA.
+- The supervisor or Dean, in consultation with the Director, Compliance Office, will determine the final action to be taken in response to the complaint.
+The Director, Compliance Office, will notify both the complainant and the respondent of the outcome of the investigation, consistent with FERPA.

 - If there was a specified procedural error (or errors) in the interpretation of the College regulations that were so substantial as to effectively deny the party appealing a fair investigation or resolution process;